 You did click to try it, didn’t you?

-So, are you updating your all your books with the Kindle previewer tool on your website or blog yet?
+So, will you update all your books with the Amazon book preview widget on your website or blog?

 More reading: How To Use The Amazon Kindle Create App

-Important Update: Some authors contacted me saying that the <embed> widget is not showing on their books.
+Some authors contacted me saying that the <embed> widget is not showing on their Amazon book pages.

 I have been in touch with Amazon, and it assures me that the widget should be available on most books.